alachins/raisd/README.md

 Processing unordered VCF
 ------------------------
 As of version 2.1, RAiSD can parse and process unordered VCF files (unordered files in GZ file format are ***NOT*** yet supported).
 Unordered VCF files are derived from [DArTseq](https://www.diversityarrays.com/) genotyping reports.
 An ordered VCF file to be used in subsequent runs with RAiSD and/or other tools is automatically generated (extension .vcf.fxd).
 Same-chromosome SNPs are sorted according to their position (POS field in VCF format), and placed in the new VCF file chromosome by chromosome.
-The chromosome order is shown in the RAiSD_Info file, and can be used to match plots with chromosomes when RAiSD is used to generate plots based on unordered VCF files.
+The chromosome order can be retrieved from the RAiSD_Info file, and should be used to match plots with chromosomes when RAiSD is used to generate plots based on unordered VCF files.

 Generating the RAiSD_SiteReport file
 ------------------------------------